jorgebucaran/fisher/README.md

 fisher install ~/path/to/plugin
 ```

 > Fisher expands plugins into your Fish configuration directory by default, overwriting existing files.
-If you wish to change this behavior, set `$fisher_path` to your preferred location and put it in your function path.
+If you wish to change this behavior, set `$fisher_path` to your preferred location and put it in your function path (#640).

 ### Listing plugins